 “But because people are unfamiliar with the hills and valleys of marriage, these periods are often misunderstood, causing over-reactions.
 Those who manage to weather these stormy periods usually come out the other side with greater love and commitment to their spouses.”
 (Michele Weiner-Davis)

-We don’t often think of marriage as going through developmental stages, but according to the experts, it does.
-With that in mind, we’d like to expand on that a bit with an article featured in Parade magazine several years ago titled, Navigating the Marriage Map, written by Michele Weiner Davis Divorcebusting.com.
+We don’t often think of marriage as going through developmental stages.
+But it does, according to the experts.
+With that in mind, we’d like to expand on that issue a bit.
+We’re featuring portions of an article featured in Parade magazine several years ago.
+It’s titled, Navigating the Marriage Map, written by Michele Weiner Davis Divorcebusting.com.

 Stage One—Passion Prevails: